 A Year to Love will stretch you.
 Grow you.
 Allow you to love yourself more deeply.

-As a creative mentor, I help you to start loving yourself and your art.
+As your creative mentor, I will help you love yourself and embrace your wholeness.
 With open-hearted, intuitive listening, I will guide you on a healing journey of authentic expression.
 Exploring your personal stories, through a variety of creative arts practices, you will learn to feel good about yourself, and honour your life experiences.
-Through my PhD in Arts-Based Education from the University of B.C.
-I developed the transformative practice of Loving Inquiry.
-Join me for A Year to Love group mentorship program, or in a One-to-One creative coaching session by phone or in-person.
+Through my PhD in Arts-Based Education from the University of B.C., I developed the transformative practice of Loving Inquiry.
+Join me for A Year to Love, or in a One-to-One creative mentorship session by phone or in-person.

 I have the deepest gratitude for this time & space of A Year to Love.
 It has helped me create an entirely different relationship with my creativity and released me from a lot of inner turmoil and torment.